Applications for Trimester/Semester 1 2024 open 15 September 2023.

 - Bachelor of Science/Master of Teaching (Secondary)

-Preference will be given to students who are experiencing an area of hardship.
+Preference will be given to students who are experiencing financial hardship.

 As a scholarship recipient you must: